 A major focus of Dr. Pomara’s research has been to elucidate pharmacokinetic and pharmacodynamic factors that may contribute to individual vulnerability to drug induced cognitive and psychomotor toxicity in the elderly.
 He has shown that certain variants of the APOE and TOMM40 genes increase risk for drug-induced adverse events unrelated to pharmacokinetic factors and likely reflecting pharmacodynamic mechanisms.

-Dr. Pomara additionally presented the first evidence that late life depression, a condition associated with increased risk for Alzheimer’s disease (AD) or prodromal phase, may be accompanied by state-dependent disturbances in central and peripheral metabolism of amyloid-beta, a peptide implicated in AD.
+Dr. Pomara additionally presented the first evidence that late life depression, a condition associated with increased risk for AD or prodromal phase, may be accompanied by state-dependent disturbances in central and peripheral metabolism of amyloid-beta, a peptide implicated in AD.

 145 East 32nd Street